 Use the RTR graphs to identify patterns in the relation between the target temperature and the realized temperature.

+Realized temperature is consistently too high.
 Indication of excessive heating or poor ventilation.
 There might be an opportunity to save resources and prevent heat stress in your plants.

+Realized temperature is consistently too low.
 Indication of insufficient heating or poor insulation.
 Increasing the temperature or adjusting the light in the greenhouse prevents reduced plant development.